What Is a Hitchhiker's Thumb?

 I started taking piano lessons when I was six years old.
 Although I had long fingers for my age, I always had an issue with the keys in the middle of the keyboard.
 My thumbs never quite hit them the right way.

-My thumb weirdness continued into other activities, with my hands not always working quite as I wanted.
+My thumb weirdness manifested itself in other activities, as well; my hands didn't quite work the way I wanted.
 I was in high school before I learned why my thumbs seemed so different from everyone else's.

 I had hitchhiker's thumbs!